- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 The New York Times author Tara Parker-Pope also was careful to say that there’s no specific food or supplement proven to boost the immune system (really?
 Not at all?) but goes on to cite great studies about stress, sleep, Vitamin D, a balanced diet, and exercise and cautioning against alcohol and any unproven supplement or home remedy claims.5

-These are the immune-boosting products and practices my family has relied on for years, and I would also direct you to my friend, Dr. Elisa Song, a holistically-minded MD who has been researching this coronavirus pandemic obsessively.
-She recently shared her immune support plan for a pandemic, including lifestyle habits, foods and nutrients, and immune-supporting supplements.
+These are the immune-boosting products and practices my family has relied on for years, and I would also direct you to my friend, Dr. Elisa Song, a holistically-minded MD, who shared about boosting your children’s immune systems years before the pandemic.

 Kitchen Stewardship® has always been about the balance — between budget and time, your family’s nutrition and the environment, and your general sanity.
 Let’s seek balance in this too, by using strategies that we can control, that don’t cost too much, and that are safe, and by trying to ignore those media pieces that are just trying to overwhelm us with negativity.

-Of course, none of these measures will guarantee you don’t catch coronavirus, but the stronger your immune system is, the better prepared you are to fight any virus.
+Of course, none of these measures will guarantee you don’t catch the flu or whatever bug is going around, but the stronger your immune system is, the better prepared you are to fight any virus.

-Boosting Immunity Naturally – What We Use to Fight Viruses
+Boosting Health Naturally – What We Use to Fight Viruses

 Xlear Nasal Spray